sunshinekuan/umac-fyp-ecg-personal-iden/README.md

-# UMAC-CIS-FYP ECG Personal Identification
+# UMAC-CIS-FYP
 It is for the Graduation Project / Final Year Project (FYP) of Computer Science Major, Faculty of Science, University of Macau.

-Project Title: The electrocardiogram (ECG) based biometric identification (We are handling deep learning based living personal identification)
+# The electrocardiogram (ECG) based biometric identification
+(The part we are handling deep learning based living personal identification)